aiven/terraform-provider-aiven/docs/data-sources/redis_user.md

 ### Required

 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `username` (String) The actual name of the Redis User.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `password` (String, Sensitive) The password of the Redis User.
 - `redis_acl_categories` (List of String) Defines command category rules.
 The field is required with`redis_acl_commands` and `redis_acl_keys`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `redis_acl_channels` (List of String) Defines the permitted pub/sub channel patterns.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `redis_acl_commands` (List of String) Defines rules for individual commands.
 The field is required with`redis_acl_categories` and `redis_acl_keys`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `redis_acl_keys` (List of String) Defines key access rules.
 The field is required with`redis_acl_categories` and `redis_acl_keys`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `type` (String) Type of the user account.
 Tells whether the user is the primary account or a regular account.